kopia/kopia/site/content/docs/Getting started/_index.md

 Setting up Kopia via the GUI is very easy.

-When you run `KopiaUI` for the first time, you will need to connect to a `repository`.
-You will see all supported [repository types](https://kopia.io/docs/repositories/) on screen within the program interface.
-Pick the one you want and follow on-screen directions to get it setup; you will need to enter various different details about the storage location you selected and also pick a passphrase that will be used to encrypt all the snapshots that you store in the repository.
+When you run `KopiaUI` for the first time, you will need to create a `repository`.
+You will see all supported [repository types](https://kopia.io/docs/repositories/) on-screen within the program interface.
+Pick the one you want and follow the on-screen directions to get it setup; you will need to enter various different details about the storage location that you selected, and you will pick a passphrase that will be used to encrypt all the snapshots that you store in the repository.
+(As a reminder, Kopia uses [end-to-end zero knowledge encryption](https://kopia.io/docs/features#end-to-end-zero-knowledge-encryption), so your passphrase is never sent anywhere and it never leaves your machine!)
 You can also name the repository whatever you want.
-Remember, before you use Kopia, you need to provision and pay for whatever storage location you want to use.
-After you have done that, you can setup the repository in Kopia.
-For sample, if you want to use `Backblaze B2`, you need to create a Backblaze account, create a B2 bucket, and get the access keys for the bucket; then you can setup the `Backblaze B2` repository in Kopia.
+Remember, before you use Kopia, you need to provision and pay for whatever storage location you want to use; Kopia will not do that for you.
+After you have done that, you can create a `repository` for that storage location in Kopia.
+For example, if you want to use `Backblaze B2`, you need to create a Backblaze account, create a B2 bucket, and get the access keys for the bucket; then you can use the `Backblaze B2` repository option in `KopiaUI` to create a repository.

 **There is absolutely no way to restore snapshots (i.e., your backed up files/directories) from a repository if you forget your passphrase, so do not forget it and keep it secure!**

-Once you have connected to a repository, you can start backing up your files by creating a new `policy` in `KopiaUI`.
-You can do this from the `Policies` tab and the process, again, is quite straightforward: enter the `directory` which contains the files you want to backup (you can either manually type in the directory path or browse for the `directory`), hit the `Set Policy` button, choose your policy settings, and hit the `Save Policy` button.
+Once you have created a repository, you can start backing up your files/directories by creating a new `policy` in `KopiaUI`.
+You can do this from the `Policies` tab and the process, again, is quite straightforward: enter the `directory` which contains the files you want to backup (you can either manually type in the `directory path` or browse for the `directory`), hit the `Set Policy` button, choose your policy settings, and hit the `Save Policy` button.
 Kopia will then automatically begin taking the snapshot following the settings you set for the policy.
 Note that you can set policies at two levels here -- at the `global` level, where the settings are applied to all policies, or at the individual `policy` level, where the settings are applied only to that particular policy.
 By default, all new policies are set to inherit settings from the `global` policy.
 The `global` policy is the one that says `*` for `Username`, `Host`, and `Path`.

 > PRO TIP: Kopia does not currently support the ability to save one snapshot to multiple different repositories.
-However, you can use `KopiaUI` to connect to multiple different repositories simultaneously and create identicial policies for each repositories, which essentially achieves the same outcome of saving one snapshot to multiple different repositories.
+However, you can use `KopiaUI` to connect to multiple different repositories simultaneously and create identical policies for each repository, which essentially achieves the same outcome of saving one snapshot to multiple different repositories.
 Connecting to more than one repository in `KopiaUI` is easy: just right-click the icon of the desktop application and select `Connect To Another Repository...`.
-Unfortunately, currently this feature is only available in the desktop version of `KopiaUI` and not the web-based `KopiaUI`.
+Currently, this is only available in the desktop version of `KopiaUI` and not the web-based `KopiaUI`.
+However, if you are using the web-based `KopiaUI`, you can manually run multiple instances of `KopiaUI` to achieve the same outcome.

 When you want to restore your files/directories from a snapshot, you can do so from the `Snapshots` tab in `KopiaUI`.
 Just click the `Path` for the files/directories you want to restore and then find the specific `snapshot` you want to restore from.
 You will then be given the option to either

-* `mount` the snapshot as a local drive so that you want browse and copy any files/directories from the snapshot to your local machine;
+* `mount` the snapshot as a local drive so that you can browse and copy any files/directories from the snapshot to your local machine;
 * `restore` all the contents of the snapshot to a local or network location;
 * or download individual files from the snapshot (which can be done by browsing the snapshot contents from inside `KopiaUI` and clicking on the file you want to download)